 No threatened or endangered species are known to occur within the study area of Alternative 1.
-The USFWS IPaC report generated for this project indicates that northern long-eared bat is potentially present (NAVFAC Washington, 2017).
+The USFWS IPaC report generated for this project indicates that northern long-eared bat (threatened) and monarch butterfly (candidate) are potentially present (NAVFAC Washington, 2017; USFWS, 2021a).
 In addition, protected sea turtle and marine mammal species have the potential to be present within the study area.

-Northern Long-Eared Bat: Multiple bat surveys have been conducted on NSA Annapolis, though no presence of this species has been documented via acoustic or mist-net surveys (USFWS, 2020a).
+Northern Long-Eared Bat: Multiple bat surveys have been conducted on NSA Annapolis, though no presence of this species has been documented via acoustic or mist-net surveys (USFWS, 2021a; NAVFAC Washington, 2017; NAVFAC Washington, 2020).
 Because Alternative 1 would not result in substantial tree clearing (i.e., not equal to or greater than 15 acres), potential habitat for the species would not be affected.
-This allows NSA Annapolis to reply upon the finding of the programmatic biological opinion for the 4(d) rule to fulfill its project-specific section 7 responsibilities (USFWS, 2020b).
+This allows NSA Annapolis to reply upon the finding of the programmatic biological opinion for the 4(d) rule to fulfill its project-specific section 7 responsibilities (USFWS, 2021b).
 Following this measure, along with completing the determination key for this species in the USFWS IPaC process, included in Appendix B, allows the installation to avoid completing a formal section 7 consultation.
 Alternative 1 would have no effect on this species.